mehulkar/mehulkar.com/source/blog/2020/01/site-performance-improvements.html.md

 1. Replace Font Awesome with custom SVG

-    I used to default to installing Font Awesome for icons, so it's on this site too, but I noticed that I was was only using two icons here: the Twitter logo and an "envelope" icon for an email link.
+    I used to default to installing Font Awesome for icons, so it's on this site too, but I noticed that I was only using two icons here: the Twitter logo and an "envelope" icon for an email link.
     I downloaded the SVG icon from [Twitter Brand Resources][2] and used Sketch to create a simple envelope icon.
     Both of these icons looks a little worse, but I don't really care and it would be easy to improve them in a future iteration.
 The SVG from twitter brand resources also adds a background to the icon, which I could